fivetran/dbt_mixpanel/README.md

 ## Macros
 ### analyze_funnel
 The `analyze_funnel(event_funnel, group_by_column, conversion_criteria)` macro can be used to produce a funnel between a given list of event types.
 It returns the following:
-- The number of events and users at each step
+- The number of events and users at each step.
-- The overall user and event dropoff between the top of the funnel and each step
+- The overall user and event conversion % between the top of the funnel and each step.
-- The relative user and event dropoff between subsequent steps.
+- The relative user and event conversion % between subsequent steps.
 Note: the relative order of the steps is determined by their event volume.

 And it takes the following as arguments:
 - `event_funnel`: List of event types (case insensitive).
 This does not have to be in the correct order of the funnel, as the funnel order will be determined by event volume.
 Example: `'